MattHodgman/Recursion/README.md

 Run this command to split the data by experiment and calculate SHAP values for each feature when predicting plate (batch effect/noise) vs disease condition (biological signal):
 `bash bash_scripts/split_n_get_shaps.sh data/embeddings.csv data/metadata.csv`

-If you want to normalize the deep learning embeddings to remove batch effects (we strongly recommend this) then add a final argument when running, like so:
+If you want to normalize the deep learning embeddings to remove batch effects (we strongly recommend this) then add a final argument `n` when running, like so:
-`bash bash_scripts/split_n_get_shaps.sh data/embeddings.csv data/metadata.csv normalize`
+`bash bash_scripts/split_n_get_shaps.sh data/embeddings.csv data/metadata.csv n`

+If you want to run with just feature dropping, instead add the argument `f`.
+If you want to use both, add `b` instead.

 Run this command to view plots of the two SHAP values for each feature plotted against each other:
 `bash bash_scripts/run_shap_plots.sh`